jnunyez/docker-mininet-fabric/README.md

-# docker-mininet-fabric hosted by Hyperkit light VM for MAC
+# docker-mininet-fabric hosted by Hyperkit light VM
 A container for mininet-based DC topologies controlled by ONOS.

 ### ONOS docker container